Ranked! The 100 best football players of all time

 (Image credit: Future)

-Of the 100 best football players of all time, fewer and fewer are still galloping at full tilt in the glare of the European game.
-In fact, two of our top 10 have left the continent in the last 12 months.
+Of the 100 best football players of all time, footballers from bygone eras compete with stars from the modern game, though fewer and fewer are still showcasing their talents in the glare of the European game.
+In fact, two of our top 10 have left the continent in recent times.

 This is the complete compendium of characters who played the heroes and villains along the way.
 Every man who held GOAT status in the eye of any beholder: the definitive century of the greatest footballers to ever grace the grass.
 Don't agree?
 Of course, you don't!